pilotpirxie/pilotpirxie.github.io/_posts/2020-10-14-show-me-your-keys.md

 ---

-Now I can convert this HTML content to clean Markdown format:

----

 # JWT - JSON Web Token

 Since HTTP is a stateless protocol it requires some kind of handler to manage sessions.
 For a long time, after a successful authentication the standard container for session handling was a session cookie.
 Still, it's pretty common to see cookies on various websites and applications.
 In 2015 Internet Engineering Task Force (IETF) standardized JWT with the RFC 7519 document.
 The new technology is super useful when it comes to another standard - OpenID Connect, which is turning simple authorization servers with OAuth2 into powerful authorization and identity providers.
 JWT can be used for both session handling and managing permissions - whichever you need.
 It also has numerous other advantages.